-For the year ended December 31, 2012 and the period from incorporation on August 3, 2011 to December 31, 2011 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2013 and 2012 (Expressed in Canadian dollars)

 3. SIGNIFICANT ACCOUNTING POLICIES

 Foreign currency translation

 The reporting currency and functional currency of the Company and its subsidiary is the Canadian dollar.
 In preparing the financial statements of the individual entities, transactions in currencies other than the entity's functional currency are recorded at the rates of exchange prevailing at the dates of the transactions.
 At each statement of financial position date, monetary assets and liabilities are translated using the period end foreign exchange rate.
 Non-monetary assets and liabilities are translated using the historical rate on the date of the transaction.
 Non-monetary assets and liabilities that are stated at fair value are translated using the historical rate on the date that the fair value was determined.
 All gains and losses on translation of these foreign currency transactions are included in profit or loss.